wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

     unzip exercise-materials.zip
     ```

-    The following additional python modules are required to run the exercise materials:
+    The following additional Python packages are required to run the exercise materials:

     ```bash
     pip3 install minio